Brightwell-cum-Sotwell: Modern times

 The War Memorial records the loss of villagers in the armed services in the two world wars.
-In the second half of the 20th century there was significant expansion of the villages and in 1948 the villages of Brightwell and Sotwell were brought together as one civil parish.
+In the middle of the twentieth century, there was significant expansion of the villages and in 1948 the villages of Brightwell and Sotwell were brought together as one civil parish.
 In 1949 the Greenmere estate was built and later, estates were also built at Kings Orchard, Monks Mead and Datchet Green.
 There are no immediate plans for any major development, though around 2011 there was some controversy regarding a plan to build some 800 houses between the village and Wallingford.
 The plan to develop on this area was eventually abandoned, in the face of local pressure, in favour of a new development on the Hithercroft.

 Notable buildings and structures

 A walk around the narrow village streets will reveal many houses still standing which date back to Tudor times and beyond.
 The oldest building is probably Woodleys (Old Nursery Lane), with other examples such as Dobson's (Sotwell Street), The Old Priory (Little Lane), Middle Farm and Abbots House (both Church Lane - formerly Great Lane) and Smalls House (Mackney).
-Brightwell Manor is a Grade II listed building, with a mid 17th century half timbered structure extended by an 18th century stone frontage.
+Brightwell Manor is a Grade II listed building, with a mid seventeenth-century half-timbered structure extended by an eighteenth-century stone frontage.

 The Church of England parish churches of St Agatha (Brightwell) and St James (Sotwell) would have been at the centre of village affairs, surrounded by many thatched cottages with cob, or wattle and daub, walls.
-The original building dates back to the 12th century, the tower was rebuilt in about 1797.
-The church was restored in the 19th century, with an organ chamber added in about 1903.
+The original building dates back to the twelfth century, the tower was rebuilt in about 1797.
+The church was restored in the nineteenth century, with an organ chamber added in about 1903.